Megvii-BaseDetection/DynamicRouting/README.md

 ### Evaluation
 You can evaluate the trained or downloaded model:
-- Evaluate trained model
+- Evaluate the trained model
     ```shell
     dl_test --num-gpus 8
     ```
-- Evaluate downloaded model:
+- Evaluate the downloaded model:
     ```shell
     dl_test --num-gpus 8 MODEL.WEIGHTS /path/to/your/save_dir/ckpt.pth
     ```

-NOTE: If your mechine does not support such setting, please change settings in `config.py` to a suitable value.
+NOTE: If your machine does not support such setting, please change settings in `config.py` to a suitable value.

 ## Performance
 ### Cityscapes *val* set